Sibishalom16/E-commerce-follow-along/README.md

 #### 4. Basic Error Handling
 - Implemented middleware to handle errors and provide clear error messages for better debugging.
 - Ensured the server does not crash on unexpected errors.

+---

+### Milestone 4: Creating User Model and Controller

+- Designed the User model with fields such as name, email, password, and role.
+- Implemented user authentication and authorization mechanisms.
+- Used bcrypt for password hashing and JWT for authentication.
+- Integrated Multer for handling file uploads (e.g., profile images).
+- Updated API routes for user management.
+- Improved error handling and validation for user-related operations.

+---

+### Milestone 5: Creating the Signup Page

+- Developed a user-friendly signup page using React.
+- Integrated form validation to ensure valid user input.
+- Connected the frontend with the backend API for user registration.
+- Displayed appropriate error and success messages.
+- Styled the page using modern UI components for a seamless user experience.